 One of the most frequent questions we are asked is from panic-stricken clients who call us with fear dripping from their voices.
 They ask, “What happens if I miss the deadline to pay a ticket?”
 Well, we’re happy to say the world doesn’t end.
 However, missing a deadline is not good and will eventually result in negative consequences.
 But all is not lost.

 Depending on how badly you missed your deadline, you can still fight the ticket.
-It just may cost you a little bit more.
+It just may cost a little more.

-But better than that, you still have time to hire a traffic ticket attorney to fight on your behalf who, if he or she does their job right, can usually get you the best possible outcome – No Fines, No Points and No Court Costs.
+Better than that, you still have time to hire a traffic ticket attorney to fight on your behalf.
+Who, if he or she does their job right, can usually get the best possible outcome.
+No Fines, No Points, and No Court Costs.

 Remember, traffic citations are big business in Florida.
 The state wants you to pay the traffic ticket without making a fuss.
 They’re happy taking your money within 30 days or, even better, the higher amount for a late payment.

-But just because the first “deadline” for paying a ticket has passed, don’t let the higher amount scare you into paying and running without thinking through your options.
+Just because the “deadline” for paying a ticket has passed, don’t let the higher amount scare you into paying and running without thinking through your options.

 What you absolutely have to remember if you haven’t paid the ticket by the due date is that you MUST TAKE ACTION IMMEDIATELY.
-The worst thing you can do is continue to ignore it.
-If you do, then a simple speeding traffic ticket turns into a major headache.
+The worst thing to do is continue ignoring it.
+If you do, a simple speeding traffic ticket turns into a major headache.
 Here’s how:

-By doing nothing, the state will eventually suspend your driver’s license, and that could actually result in your getting arrested and thrown in jail.
-If, and when, you are stopped by police for any reason and they find that you have a suspended license you can be thrown in jail.
+By doing nothing, the state will eventually suspend your driver’s license.
+That could actually result in your getting arrested.
+If you are stopped by police for any reason and they find that you have a suspended license you can be thrown in jail.